susansli/augury/README.md

 ## Starting the Project Locally
 1. `cd` into the root directory
 2. Open up a terminal window and run `pnpm run-dev`
-3. Alternatively, run `npx nx run augury-backend:start-nodemon` to start the backend
+3. Alternatively, run `npx nx run augury-backend:start-nodemon` to start the backend only
-4. Or run `npx nx serve augury` to start the frontend
+4. Or run `npx nx serve augury` to start the frontend only

 ## Starting Docker
 1. `cd` into the root directory